WTCSC/the-amazing-trace-derk78/README.md

 This tool is designed to execute the traceroute command from linux and parse the data to make it easier to comprehend and visualize the traceroute data to analyse network latency and routing paths.

 ## Why Use This Tool?
 Traceroute is essential for diagnosing network issues, such as slow connections or unreachable hosts.
-This tool enhances its functionality by:
+This tool makes it easier to visualize and understand the information from the `traceroute` command.

 ## Features